Alejandro-Vas/weather-app/README.md

 # Weathermann

-#### DESCRIPTION
+Weather app project made using React, TypeScript and Redux.

-Weather app project made using React, TypeScript and Redux
+The source of weather data is [openweathermap.org ](https://openweathermap.org/).

 ---